-The Hills of Kentucky Dulcimers (HOKD) is made up of close to 200 members from the tristate who enjoy meeting new people and sharing our love for music.
+The Hills of Kentucky Dulcimers (HOKD) is made up of about 150 members from the tristate who enjoy meeting new people and sharing our love for music.
 As a non-profit organization, we operate and rely on funds collected from membership dues and donations, primarily from our club performances.
 Our group would be delighted to have you join us for a session and we'd be happy to perform for any number of events large or small!

 While visiting our site, you will find detailed information about our meetings as well as information on how to contact us for a performance.
 You can also listen to samples of our music and check out our two CDs, “Hills of Kentucky Dulcimers” and “Hills of Kentucky - Jamming.”
 Both can be found by clicking on the MUSIC link above.

 Feel free to look around and if you'd like to join us for some good old-fashioned jamming, don't hesitate to get in touch with us.
 We look forward to hearing from you!